TheMarianMitroiuTest/Glowing-DGMs-for-outcomes-and-intercurrent-events/README.md

 An application companion paper is published where multiple estimands are evaluated using this methodology.

-For questions or supplementary information, please contact the corresponding author at: themarianmitroiutest@gmail.com
+For questions or supplementary information, please contact the corresponding author at: themarianmitroiutest@gmail.com or marian.mitroiu@icloud.com